Araucaria bidwillii

 Biome Origin:

-Ethnobotany: The resinous wood is straight grained and easy to work.
+The resinous wood is straight grained and easy to work.
 Therefore, it has become an important source of timber- especially for carpentry.
 The wood pulp is used for making paper.
 Its graceful form and distinctive leaves make this tree an important ornamental for frost-free locations.
-The seeds are edible and were a rich source of food for the Aborigines of south-east Queensland.
-During the "Bunya season" the Aborigines would temporarily set aside their tribal differences and gather in the mountains for great Bunya Nut Feasts.
-Seeds are edible.
-In the early stages, the tree can be a container plant until about 10-15 feet in height.
+As an ornamental containerized specimen, it must be transplanted into the ground for additional root space once the bole reaches 1-3 m (~10ft) in height.

 Height: 50 - 100 feet